vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

    * `checkForMinikubeUpgrade` - On extension startup, notify if a minikube upgrade is available.
 Defaults to true.
    * `disable-lint` - Disable all linting of Kubernetes files
    * `disable-linters` - Disable specific linters by name
+   * `vscode-kubernetes.log-viewer.follow` - Set to true to follow logs by default in the log viewer.
+   * `vscode-kubernetes.log-viewer.timestamp` - Set to true to show timestamps by default in the log viewer.
+   * `vscode-kubernetes.log-viewer.wrap` - Set to true to wrap lines by default in the log viewer.

 ## Custom tool locations